-- 1. Check that the Audiomix Track or Part are not muted. - Activate the Automated playback by clicking on the Read button in the upper left corner of the Monitor window. - You may have Write and Read activated simultaneously, if you want to watch and listen to your recorded mixer actions while you're recording fader movements for another mixer channel, etc. - 3.
+- Check that the Audiomix Track or Part is not muted. - Activate automated playback by clicking on the Read button in the upper left corner of the Monitor window.

+You can activate Write and Read simultaneously, if you want to watch and listen to your recorded mixer actions while you're recording fader movements for another mixer channel, etc.

 Start playback as usual.
 The monitor faders and controls will move automatically, following your recorded actions.